-- "(1) In addition to other applicable provisions of these rules and other appropriate methods of evaluation, the Secretary may establish and apply numeric biological indices to determine whether there is full support of aquatic biota and aquatic habitat uses.
+"(1) In addition to other applicable provisions of these rules and other appropriate methods of evaluation, the Secretary may establish and apply numeric biological indices to determine whether there is full support of aquatic biota and aquatic habitat uses.
 These numeric biological indices shall be derived from measures of the biological integrity of the reference condition for different water body types.
 In establishing numeric biological indices, the Secretary shall establish procedures that employ standard sampling and analytical methods to characterize the biological integrity of the appropriate reference condition.
-Characteristic measures of biological integrity include but are not limited to community level measurements such as: species richness, diversity, relative abundance of tolerant and intolerant species, density, and functional composition. - (2) In addition, the Secretary may determine whether there is full support of aquatic biota and aquatic habitat uses through other appropriate methods of evaluation, including habitat assessments."
+Characteristic measures of biological integrity include but are not limited to community level measurements such as: species richness, diversity, relative abundance of tolerant and intolerant species, density, and functional composition.

+(2) In addition, the Secretary may determine whether there is full support of aquatic biota and aquatic habitat uses through other appropriate methods of evaluation, including habitat assessments."

 Pursuant to the above provisions in its water quality standards, VT DEC developed numeric biological indices to aid in the determination of whether aquatic biota and habitat uses are supported.
 These indices are described in the document: "Biocriteria for Fish and Macroinvertebrate Assemblages in Vermont Wadeable Streams and Rivers" published by VT DEC in February 2004.
-Biological data collected from Allen, Indian, Sunderland, and Munroe Brooks were evaluated in accordance with the procedures laid out in this guidance document (or prior versions for data evaluated prior to 2004).
-Macroinvertebrates were assessed as in the poor range for a majority of the samples.
+Biological data collected from Moon, Stevens and Rugg Brooks were evaluated in accordance with the procedures laid out in this guidance document (or prior versions for data evaluated prior to 2004).
+Macroinvertebrates were assessed as in the poor range for a majority of the samples, and fish were assessed as either fair or poor for most samples.
 The TMDL documents explain that in most cases, including these, biological condition ratings of fair or poor indicate impaired status for Class B waters.